aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 ## Less dependencies

-In the JavaScript ecosystem we're used to work with many `devDependencies` for all the tools and their plugins: Jest, Babel, Prettier, Webpack.
-Besides, each of them have many sub-dependencies.
+In the JavaScript ecosystem we're used to work with many `devDependencies` for all the tools and their plugins: Jest, Babel, Prettier, webpack.
+Besides, each of them have their own dependencies.

 With Rome, many of these `devDependencies` disappear, moreover [**Rome has zero sub-dependencies**](https://github.com/romefrontend/rome/blob/4fdfc5fb7252085ede73a342d895457328dca46e/package.json#L8).